brisk-modules/client/readme.md

 * _app_ is an instance of Express.js
 * _options_ is a custom config to control the various properties.
 Review the [default options](./config/client.js).

+## Config

+* isolation: [boolean] A flag set if we want to run the client in new instances each time initialized, to ensure data isolation

 ## Credits